 You have the right to be included in decisions and choices about your care.
 You will be included in making decisions and choices about your health, medicines and related services and products.

 You have the right to privacy and confidentiality of your personal information.
 Unless you otherwise consent, your personal privacy will be maintained, and your personal health and other information will be properly handled.
 A private area will be available to discuss your needs.

 You have the right to comment on your care and to have your concerns addressed.
 Your comments or concerns about medicines or other services offered will be promptly addressed.
 You can give comments in a number of ways, either directly to your pharmacy, to the Australian Health Practitioner Regulation Agency, or to your state or territory health complaints commission.

-- help you learn more about your medicines including how medicines affect medical conditions;
+- help consumers learn more about their medicines including how medicines affect medical conditions;

-- identify problems that you may be experiencing with your medicines;
+- identify problems that a consumer may be experiencing with their medicines;

-- improve the effective use of medicines by patients; and
+- improve the quality use of medicines by consumers; and

-- educate patients about how to best use and store their medicines.
+- educate consumers about how to best use and store their medicines.

-- helping a patient better understand their diabetes medication therapy and making sure they are correctly taking their medicines;
+- helping a consumers better understand their diabetes medication therapy and making sure they are correctly taking their medicines;

-- making sure a patient is using their Blood Glucose Monitoring device correctly and helping educate them;
+- making sure a consumer is using their blood glucose monitoring device correctly and helping educate them;

 - improving blood glucose control; and